CupNoodles27/DRG-Tips-and-Tricks/README.md

 * After depositing something, once you're done depositing and are putting your bag down, manually pull out a weapon to cancel the animation.

 * When depositing minerals, repeatedly hit your deposit button and cancel the deposit to deposit faster.
 Easiest to just spam the deposit button and pickaxe at the same time.
+You can also just scroll your mouse wheel instead of spamming the pickaxe.

 * If you freeze BET-C’s weakpoints (with cryo cannon or cryo grenade), it will take triple damage while it’s “frozen”, although it will still be able to move and attack.